csteamengine/RPi-Quadcopter/README.md

   Calibrating ESC's --Solved
   Using the MYO inputs -- Not Solved Yet

   To start, you must have NOOBS, or some OS installed on the RPi, this can be easily done if you visit their website.
 Basically, download the OS onto a formatted microSD card and plug it into the Pi and then power it up.
+To sign in for the first time, the username is "pi" and the password is "raspberry".

 -------PS3 CONTROLLER-------
 The $ denotes the beginning of a line of code.